AlinaChenjiayi/Group2ProjectFA23/README.md

 - Examples of weather data and economic indicators used in the project.
 - Sample outputs from the Amazon Forecast predictions.

-## Contributing
-- Guidelines for community contributions.
-- Process for reporting issues or suggesting enhancements.

 ## License
 - Information regarding the project's licensing terms.